Honours can be taken away from people who have done something to damage the honours system’s reputation. Taking an honour away is called ‘forfeiture’.

 - sentenced to prison for at least 3 months for a criminal offence

-- censured or struck off by a professional or regulatory body for something directly relevant to their honour (eg a doctor being struck off)
+- censured or struck off by a professional or regulatory body for something directly relevant to their honour (for example a doctor being struck off)

 Other reasons for forfeiture can also be considered.